 Life with an almost three-year-old is fun.
 It’s also a little maddening.
-I have come to the (should have been obvious) conclusion that just because my three-year-old is able to walk, and talk, and is starting to learn to dress herself (albeit questionably), and show genuine interest in the “big kid potty” — doesn’t mean she understands anything I try to (logically) explain to her in my inside voice.
-Our days are currently filled with about a million mini meltdowns — embarrassingly, from both toddler AND mom.
+I have come to the (should have been obvious) conclusion that just because my three-year-old can walk and talk and is starting to learn to dress herself (albeit questionably) and show genuine interest in the “big kid potty” — doesn’t mean she understands anything I try to (logically) explain to her in my inside voice.
+Our days are currently filled with about a million mini meltdowns — embarrassingly, for both toddler AND mom.

 Here are just a few reasons my toddler lost her sh*t today.

 1. Her pants were “too pants-y.”
 A dress it is.

 2. She didn’t want to wear tennis shoes to school.
 She wanted to wear her gold sandals AGAIN.
 Duh, mom.
 Even though the temperatures (finally) dipped below 70 degrees — so obviously fall weather.